Paul Masterton: Career

 After completing his Diploma in Legal Practice in 2008, Masterton obtained a traineeship with the law firm McGrigors, working in their Glasgow and Belfast offices.
 In 2010, Masterton became a newly qualified solicitor specialising in Pensions and long-term savings, continuing to work with McGrigors, latterly Pinsent Masons, for 9 years, until his election.

-Masterton was Chairman of his local community council.

 Parliament

-Before entering the UK Parliament, Masterton first stood in the 2016 Scottish Parliament election as the Scottish Conservative Party candidate for Paisley.
+Before entering the House of Commons, Masterton first stood in the 2016 Scottish Parliament election as the Scottish Conservative Party candidate for Paisley.
 He was unsuccessful, receiving 3,533 votes.

-In the 2017 General Election, Masterton was the Scottish Conservative Party candidate for East Renfrewshire.
-Masterton was successful, receiving 21,496 votes, defeating the SNP's Kirsten Oswald by 4,712 votes.
+In the 2017 general election, Masterton was the Scottish Conservative Party candidate for East Renfrewshire.
+Masterton received 21,496 votes, defeating the SNP's Kirsten Oswald by 4,712 votes.

 In Parliament, Masterton was the Co-chair of the All Party Parliamentary Groups on British Jews and Surgical Mesh, and Chair of the All Party Parliamentary Group on Democratic Participation.
 He was an active member of a number of other APPGs including those on Surrogacy, Pensions, Equitable Life, Post Offices and Single Parents.

-Between September 2018 and March 2019 Masterton served as the Parliamentary Private Secretary to the Ministerial Team at the Home Office.
-Masterton resigned his role on 13 March 2019 in order to vote against the Government and oppose the United Kingdom leaving the European Union without a deal on 31 March 2019.
+Between September 2018 and March 2019, Masterton served as the Parliamentary Private Secretary to the Ministerial Team at the Home Office.
+Masterton resigned from this role on 13 March 2019 in order to vote against the Government and oppose the United Kingdom leaving the European Union without a deal on 31 March 2019.

-As a former pensions solicitor, Masterton was vocal campaigner on pensions issues.
+As a former pensions solicitor, Masterton was vocal campaigner on pension issues.
 In October 2018, he brought a 10 Minute Rule Bill to introduce a new form of pension scheme into the UK, known as Defined Collective Contribution.
 This followed the agreement between Royal Mail and the Communication Workers Union to establish such a scheme for Royal Mail workers in replacement of their final salary scheme.
 The Bill was adopted as Government policy and a consultation into Collective Defined Contribution Schemes was launched by the DWP in November 2018.